 To ensure successful debugging, it is enough to specify the built-in web server port and accept the default settings that IntelliJ IDEA suggests for other debugger options.

-To set the built-in web server port
+Set the built-in web server port

 In the Built-in server area, specify the port where the built-in web server runs.
 By default this port is set to the default IntelliJ IDEA port 63342 through which IntelliJ IDEA accepts connections from services.
-You can set the port number to any other value starting with 1024 and higher.
+You can set the port number to any other value starting with 1024 and later.

 Suppress calls to the files on the built-in server from other computers or from outside IntelliJ IDEA by clearing the Can accept external connections or Allow unsigned requests checkbox respectively.